-This piece was to represent how his drinking problem impacted his condition, making it worse.
+This piece was to represent how his drinking problem impacted his health condition.

-Normally, alcohol wouldn’t impact on his skin abnormally but due to him linking his performing to his habit, they are linked, contributing with the permanent scarring.
+Normally, alcohol wouldn’t impact on his skin abnormally but due to him associating his performing to his habit, it contributed to his permanent scarring.

 You can see the weight of the liquid pulling against the arm and the material.
-Th physical weight of the suit would represent the entrapment of the circumstance.
+The physical weight of the suit would represent the entrapment of the circumstance.

-An interesting large scale installation linking to James Morris would be to incorporate the building of a barbers or pub with this stretched out bottle moving through the walls.
+As an interesting large scale installation for James Morris, I would incorporate the building of a barbers or pub with this stretched out bottle moving through the walls.